Financial assistance benefits for disabled people by state, including near you.

 Government or non-profit grants may be able to pay for needed home modifications.
 This can include any changes that are required in order to adapt living spaces to meet the needs of individuals or families with physical limitations.
 The improvements will need to allow them to continue to live safely and independently in their current residence.

-• Local community action agencies will often disburse this grant money, and they will process applications from low income households with a disabled member.
-While examples of what can be paid for will vary, the modifications may be inexpensive and simple projects such as installing cabinet doorknobs with pull handles.
-Or the home improvements can be more extensive, including widening doorways or installing wheelchair ramps.
+- Local community action agencies will often disburse this grant money, and they will process applications from low income households with a disabled member.
+While examples of what can be paid for will vary, the modifications may be inexpensive and simple projects.
+Or the home improvements for a disabled adults or homeowner can be more extensive, including widening doorways or installing wheelchair ramps.
 Find support from community action agencies.

-• Volunteers help with home modifications and repairs for the disabled too.
-Rebuilding Together is one example of a national organization that is made up of volunteers.
-The non-profit will provide free home repairs and modifications to homeowners in need of help, and most of the work is done at no cost to the client.
-Volunteers from Rebuilding Together will help with modifications for veterans, people with disabilities, low-income homeowners, senior citizens, military families, and working poor families with young children.
-Call 1-800-473-4229, or find more information on volunteer groups that do home modifications.
+- Volunteers help with home modifications and repairs for the disabled too.
+Rebuilding Together (Call 1-800-473-4229) is one example of a national organization that is made up of volunteers.
+The non-profit will provide free home repairs and modifications to homeowners in need of help.
+There are also other local volunteers that may be near you and help disabled people with repairs, and find more information on volunteer groups that do home modifications.

-Designated Housing Vouchers can be used to help pay your rent or housing expenses.
+Designated Housing Rent Assistance Vouchers can be used to help pay your rent or housing expenses.
 The program will assist non-elderly families with a disabled person who would be eligible for section 8 or public housing if occupancy were not restricted to elderly families to lease affordable and safe housing.
 Another resource is known as Certain Developments Vouchers and this is offered to individuals with a disability.
-The government will pay a portion of your rent, based on the applicants income levels.
 Continue with disabled rent assistance programs.

-Mortgage and home loan programs - Referrals can be provided by Disability Resource Centers as well as Housing and Urban Development foreclosure counseling agencies.
-All of the information on mortgage assistance programs for the disabled will be provided to them for free.
+Mortgage and home loan programs are an option for homeowners.
+Referrals can be provided by Disability Resource Centers as well as Housing and Urban Development foreclosure counseling agencies.
 Solutions such as principal reduction, grants for buying a home, legal aid to stop a foreclosure, and other programs will be reviewed.
 Find how to get mortgage help with a disability.

 Section 811 vouchers will help arrange and pay for safe and affordable housing or apartments.
 Provided that the home selected meets the terms of the program, the family (adults and their kids) that will be residing in the unit will need to pay up to 30% of their income towards the rent.
 The source of income can even be from government benefits such as SSDI or other resources.
 The goal is to ensure the disabled member has some financial obligation towards their housing costs.
 Find housing assistance for disabled.